-- iii.
-Students who complete ★18 transferable to the University of Alberta with an AGPA of 2.7 or ★24 transferable to the University of Alberta with an AGPA of 2.0 [2.3 for the Business Management programs and 3.0 for the BSc in Nutrition and Food Science (Nutrition Major)] at another postsecondary institution may reapply for admission to the Faculty, unless they have been required to withdraw more than once from any postsecondary programs [see §\$15.1.10 (I)(4) and 23.6.2(3)a.] - Students may petition their Required to Withdraw status and if successful will proceed on probation.
+- ii.
+Students may discontinue studies for one year with permission of the Faculty and apply for readmission.
+Students who are readmitted will return on academic probation as described in §23.6.2 subject to the terms specified by the Faculty at the time of the requirement to withdraw. - iii.
+Students who complete ★18 transferable to the University of Alberta with an AGPA of 2.7 or ★24 transferable to the University of Alberta with an AGPA of 2.0 [2.3 for the Business Management programs and 3.0 for the BSc in Nutrition and Food Science (Nutrition Major)] at another postsecondary institution may reapply for admission to the Faculty, unless they have been required to withdraw more than once from any postsecondary programs [see §\$15.1.10 ([)(4) and 23.6.2(3)a.] - iv.
+Students may petition their Required to Withdraw status and if successful will proceed on Academic Probation.
 At the next assignment of academic standing, such students must raise their Fall/Winter GPA to at least 2.0.
-Should their Fall/Winter GPA fall below 2.0 at anytime during the rest of their program they will be required to withdraw and will not be readmitted to the Faculty.
+Should their Fall/Winter GPA fall below 2.0 at any time during the rest of their program they will be required to withdraw and will not be readmitted to the Faculty. - v.
 Students who have been required to withdraw and who, after being readmitted, again fall below a Fall/Winter GPA of 2.0 will be required to withdraw and will not be readmitted to the Faculty.